 A minimum of four GCSE subjects at Grade 4 or better are needed in order to study this course.
-One of these subjects must be either English Language or English Literature at a minimum Grade 4.
+One of these four subjects must be Mathematics at a minimum Grade 4 and another one must be either English Language or English Literature at a minimum Grade 4.